Tag: psychology

 Why a lack of fuel is linked to sports trading

 On the walk into the office this morning I passed the local petrol station, there were a queue right out into the road.
 I saw somebody I knew who had driven in from some distance and he revealed a similar story across a wide area.
 It’s all down the fuss about whether tanker drivers will go on strike.
 People are scared that fuel may run out if this happens.
-You can summarise this situation up quite simply, people are acting on …
+You can summarise this situation up quite simply, people are acting …

 Is inability to trade a genetic trait?